 The Alaska Suite debuted at Seattle First Baptist Church on Earth Day 2017.
-As of September 2019, it has been performed 22 times, touching nearly 1200 people with its message of hope and call to action.
-Performances have fundraised a combined total of over $12K for the Yes On 1631 campaign, the Alaska Wilderness League, Carbon Washington, and future Alaska Suite performances.
+As of November 2019, it has been performed 23 times, touching over 1250 people with its message of hope and call to action.

 What have you done, could do, or will do to make a difference?